Skopay/sdp2018-snakegame/README.md

 -The Highscore button will display your highscore and the previous score of the last game you played.

--The Settings menu allows you to edit the difficulty (speed of the Snake) for the Classic game mode, and also adjust the volume of the volume of the game itself.
+-The Settings menu allows you to edit the difficulty (speed of the Snake) for the Classic game mode, and also adjust the volume of the game itself.

 -The Quit button will return you back to the AUT Application.